Easter Egg Crochet Pattern

 Frequently Asked Questions

-Mine comes out about 5 in (12.5 cm) tall for the egg bunny, not counting the eggshell holder, when I use sport-weight (2 Fine) yarn with a 2.75 mm hook.
+What size should my finished Easter egg bunny be?
+Mine comes out about 5 in (12.5 cm) tall for the egg bunny — not counting the eggshell holder — when using sport-weight (2 Fine) yarn with a 2.75 mm hook.
 If yours is taller or shorter, it usually comes down to yarn thickness and how tightly you crochet.

+Can I use a different hook size than 2.75 mm?
 Use the hook that gives you a firm fabric you like for amigurumi, then expect the size to change.
-I start at 2.75 mm for this one, then bump up or down if the stitches look too loose or too tight, simple as that.
+I start at 2.75 mm for this one, then bump up or down if the stitches look too loose or too tight — simple as that.

+What yarn works best for this pattern?
 I use 2 Fine / Sport yarn for the look and the finished size listed.
 If you swap yarn weight, the egg bunny will still work, it just won’t match the 5 in (12.5 cm) height anymore, so there’s that.

+Is this Easter Egg Crochet Pattern beginner-friendly?
 This one sits at Level 2, Easy, so it’s friendly if you’ve already made a small amigurumi or two.
-If you’re brand new, you can still do it, but you’ll probably pause and re-read parts, and that’s normal.
+If you’re brand new, you can still do it, but you’ll probably pause and re-read parts — and that’s normal.

 Now It’s Your Turn!

-If you make this Easter Egg Crochet Pattern, I want to see your little egg bunny lineup, even the slightly lopsided ones.
+If you make this Easter Egg Crochet Pattern, I want to see your little egg bunny lineup — even the slightly lopsided ones.
 Save it to Pinterest so you can find it again next spring (or next weekend, no judgment), and tell me in the comments what colors you picked and what size yours ended up with, because the yarn and hook combo can change the vibe A LOT.

 Similar Posts